aristanetworks/ansible-collection-eos-l3ls-evpn/ansible_collections/arista/avd/roles/cv_deploy/README.md

 2. Push all configurations and tags.
 3. Unassign tags
 4. Build and submit the Workspace.
+5. Fetch and expose errors and warnings raised during the Workspace Build phase.
-5. Leave any created Change Control in `pending approval` state.
+6. Leave any created Change Control in `pending approval` state.

 !!! warning
     When deploying CloudVision Tag assignments, the builtin behavior is to unassign any other tags